 3. Highlight your transferable skills and unique selling points

 Set yourself apart from other candidates by emphasising unique skills and on-the-job experiences that have helped you achieve success and can be applied to your new job position.
 Vasundhra hired Sharon Lee, 40, in 2017 as Associate Director of Sales at Holiday Inn Express Singapore Clarke Quay.
 Despite having no prior experience in hospitality — she previously worked as a real estate agent — the company decided to hire her over other candidates who had a background in the hotel industry.
 “We hired Sharon because she brought a fresh perspective to our sales approach.
 She asks questions, like ‘Why don’t we push an extra $2 for this corporate package rate?’” says Vasundhra.
-“With on-going changes in the hotel industry, and many hotels entering the market, it is critical that we do not look for the same cookie-cutter responses when hiring for this position.
+“With ongoing changes in the hotel industry, and many hotels entering the market, it is critical that we do not look for the same cookie-cutter responses when hiring for this position.
 Since she joined, we’ve closed sales at a much higher rate.”
-When it comes to standing out from the crowd, the detail in resumes matter, adds Vasundhra.
+When it comes to standing out from the crowd, the detail in resumes matters, adds Vasundhra.
 “Simply stating that you have experience in guest relations doesn’t tell me much.
 What would help is stating key achievements or challenges that you faced and were able to overcome.
 The basics we can talk about in person.
 But the additional details would make an applicant stand out.”

 4. Never stop learning

 With technology rapidly changing how hotels operate and what consumers expect of them, it is important for mature jobseekers to refine or learn new skills to stay relevant and add value to potential employers.
-If you have no prior experience in hospitality, check out government programmes such as Workforce Singapore’s Professional Conversion Programme that provide classroom and on-the-job skills training aligned with business and industry needs.
+If you have no prior experience in hospitality, check out government programmes such as Workforce Singapore’s Career Conversion Programme which provide classroom and on-the-job skills training aligned with business and industry needs.
 “Within the last two years, there have been close to 20 or 25 new hotels that have opened in Singapore.
 If there is someone who wants to explore this career path, there are jobs available,” says Vasundhra.
-“You just need to develop and hone your skills, and use it to your advantage!”
+“You just need to develop and hone your skills, and use them to your advantage!”

 Reference: Singapore Tourism Board Q2 2017 Tourism Sector Performance Report